Fundamentals of Market Research: The Art of Reading Between the Lines

 Market research isn't just about asking questions—it's about understanding the unspoken truths that drive human behavior.
 While most businesses collect data, the winners decode the psychology behind the numbers.
+This requires sophisticated decision frameworks.

 The Paradox of Customer Honesty

 Here's the uncomfortable truth: customers lie.
 Not intentionally, but consistently.
 They tell you they want "better quality" when they mean "cheaper price."
 They claim they value "innovation" when they actually fear change.
 The art of market research lies in translating what people say into what they actually mean.
+Understanding cognitive biases helps decode this.

 Pro Tip